AkshayAdagaleGitHub/Mock-Practise-Problems/Sliding Window Maximum/readme.md

 Input: arr[] = {6, 7, 5, 2, 1, 7, 2, 1, 10}, k = 2
 Output: 7 7 5 2 7 7 2 10

-result = []
-create a stack
-and then push in k number from arr into the stack and then get of Max push that into result and do that until you traverse thru array
 ```